-ExFAT is an abbreviation for Extended File Allocation Table a file system intended for use in flash drives, exFAT main advantage over the more tradditional FAT/FAT32 file system is that it can store files larger than 4GB.
+ExFAT is an abbreviation for Extended File Allocation Table a file system intended for use in flash drives, exFAT main advantage over the more traditional FAT/FAT32 file system is that it can store a file larger than 4GB.
 With the increase in flash drive capacity FAT/FAT32 can be limiting.
-While exFAT sounds like the right solution it comes with inheret problems for users of Free Software such as Linux, you see exFAT is a file system created by and patented by Microsoft meaning that due to patents support for exFAT in Free Software is bound to be flaky.
+While exFAT sounds like the right solution it comes with inherit problems for users of Free Software such as Linux, you see exFAT is a file system created and patented by Microsoft meaning due to patents support for exFAT in Free Software is bound to be flaky.

 ExFAT adoption is not a problem for the Windows platform: by Windows XP (SP2), Vista, and 7 are already support exFAT.